A Dual-Species Atom Interferometer Payload for Operation on Sounding Rockets

 - ASJC Scopus subject areas

-- Engineering(all), Physics and Astronomy(all), Applied Mathematics, Modelling and Simulation
+- General Engineering, General Physics and Astronomy, Applied Mathematics, Modelling and Simulation

 - Electronic version(s)